University of Tartu: Structure

-The academic structure of the university consists of institutes and colleges of four faculties (valdkond).
+The UT's academic structure consists of the institutes and colleges of four faculties (valdkond) and the university's institutions not affiliated to any faculty.
+The support structure of the university consists of 15 units."

 While mainly located in Tartu, the university also operates in Narva, Pärnu, Tallinn, and Viljandi.
 Narva and Pärnu Colleges are part of the Faculty of Social Sciences, Viljandi Culture Academy belongs to the Faculty of Arts and Humanities.
 The School of Law Tallinn office, University of Tartu Tallinn representation and the Estonian Marine Institute are located in the Estonian capital.

 Studies

 Nearly a quarter of the whole Estonian university student population studies at the University of Tartu.
 While most of the curricula are taught in Estonian, a number of degree programmes have English as a medium of instruction.

 About 35% of UT's study courses are offered partly or fully online – as web-based courses in Moodle, video lectures, webinars, e-portfolios, and massive open online courses.

-Some 56 bachelor's and 72 master's programmes are available, including 26 programmes in English.
+Some 61 bachelor's and 86 master's programmes are available, including 30 programmes in English.

 Bachelor's studies

-The university offers 56 different curricula on the bachelor's level, including the open university curriculum.
-Three bachelor's degree programmes out of 56 are fully taught in English:
+The university offers 61 different curricula on the bachelor's level, three bachelor's degree programmes are fully taught in English: